Compound-Complex Sentences

 What Are Compound-complex Sentences?

 A compound-complex sentence is a combination of a compound and complex sentence.
-It has two or more independent clauses and at least one dependent clause.
-In other words, when more than two sentences are joined together by a conjunction, the resulting structure is called a compound-complex sentence.
+It has two or more main clauses which are independent, and at least one dependent clause.
+In other words, when more than two sentences are joined together using a conjunction, the resulting structure is called a compound-complex sentence.

 Independent and Dependent Clauses